Essential Steps to Securing Your POS System

 Use Only PCI Compliant Devices

-The PCI Security Standards Council regulates Payment Card Industry (PCI) Security Standards and provides training and education, product certification programs, and other tools that help implement the security standards.
+The PCI Security Standards Council regulates the Payment Card Industry (PCI) Security Standards and provides training and education, product certification programs, and other tools that help implement the security standards.

 American Express, Discover Financial Services, JCB International, MasterCard, and Visa Inc. all abide by the regulations set by the PCI Security Standards Council.
 Having PCI compliant devices means you can be sure they are up to standards for security.